dummybob/blog/blog/2019-10/moving-on-premise-to-azure/index.md

 Unfortunately, [LetsEncrypt](https://letsencrypt.org/) SSL certificates are not supported automatically in a Highly-Available configuration, so if you are planning moving it to Azure, then you may need one from a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority).

-If you're hosting on-Premise, you will likely have Octopus Configured on the C or D Drive, under C:\Octopus or D:\Octopus with Logs, Artifacts, Packages and Task Logs hosted under folders locally or on a Network Attached Storage device.
+If you're hosting on-Premise, you will likely have Octopus Configured on the C or D Drive, under `C:\Octopus` or `D:\Octopus` with Logs, Artifacts, Packages and Task Logs hosted under folders locally or on a Network Attached Storage device.

-Your on-premise set-up probably looks something like:
+Your on-premise setup probably looks something like:

-TODO - Add in Infrastructure diagram of different parts of Octopus.
+**TODO - Add in Infrastructure diagram of different parts of Octopus.**

 ### Proof of Concept vs. Production move